Jakiboy/pducky/README.md

 [![DuckDB PHP adapter](assets/banner.png)](#)

-This is a basic [DuckDB](https://duckdb.org/) PHP adapter, that executes SQL queries on large data files (CSV, JSON, Parquet).
-Using SQLite database & automated CSV parser.
+High-performance PHP adapter for [DuckDB](https://duckdb.org/) that executes SQL queries directly on massive datasets (CSV, JSON, Parquet) without preprocessing or imports.
+Features SQLite-compatible interface, FFI integration, and intelligent CSV parsing for zero-ETL analytics on files up to gigabytes in size.

 ## Benchmark:

-> Tested using a large CSV dataset of 1M rows (**150 MB**).
+> Tested with a large CSV dataset containing 1 million rows (**150 MB**) using PHP v8.3.
 > **Note:** No optimizations were applied.
 The benchmark includes database creation from compressed CSV and query execution.

 [![DuckDB PHP adapter](assets/screenshot.png)](#)